Meet Our Outcomes Team

 Dr. Varadarajan earned her M.Sc.
 (Hons.) degree in Biological Sciences from Birla Institute of Technology and Science in India, her M.A. in Microbiology from the University of Texas at Austin in Texas, and her Ph.D. in Molecular biology from Purdue University in Indiana.

-Lindsay Meyers, MDiv, is currently a Project Manager within the Office for Biomedical Research Education and Training (BRET).
+Lindsay Meyers is currently the Director of Operations within the Office for Biomedical Research Education and Training (BRET).
 She is responsible for various strategic and operational initiatives within this office, including supporting the development of the Outcomes Database for alumni records and the maintenance of the Trainee Database for active students.
-With over fourteen years of experience in the BRET office, she brings a wealth of institutional knowledge and operational strategy to each project.
+With over seventeen years of experience in the BRET office, she brings a wealth of institutional knowledge and operational strategy to each project.

 Ms. Meyers received a B.S. degree from Davidson College in Mathematics and a M.Div. from Vanderbilt University.